nickbrandt/GitLab/doc/user/clusters/applications.md

      - template: Managed-Cluster-Applications.gitlab-ci.yml
    ```

+   NOTE: **Note:**
-   Note that the job provided by this template connects to the cluster using tools provided
+   The job provided by this template connects to the cluster using tools provided
    in a custom Docker image.
 It requires that you have a runner registered with the Docker,
    Kubernetes, or Docker Machine executor.